CLASP Excellence in Language Education Award

 The CLASP Excellence in Language Education Award recognizes excellence in Less Commonly Taught Languages (LCTLs) spoken in Latin America and the Caribbean, including language instruction, pedagogical success, curriculum development, and efforts to promote, preserve, and revitalize LCTLs in the U.S. and abroad.
 The focus of the award alternates between Portuguese language and Indigenous and Creole languages.

-We are now accepting nominations for the fourth annual Excellence in Language Education Award.
-This year’s prize will specifically recognize outstanding achievements in Indigenous and Haitian Creole-language instruction.
-The committee welcomes nominations of professors and instructors of Indigenous languages or Haitian Creole at all ranks and levels
+The call for the fifth annual Excellence in Language Education Award will be circulated in early 2027.
+The prize will specifically recognize outstanding achievements in Portuguese-language instruction.
+The committee welcomes nominations of professors at all ranks and levels.

 2025 Award Recipient: Cecília Paiva Ximenes Rodrigues